commschamp/comms_protocols_cpp_src/text/intro/code.md

 };
 ```

-The non virtual interface function is supposed to check pre and post
+The non virtual interface function is supposed to check pre- and
-conditions of the polymorphic invocation if such exist as well as execute
+post-conditions of the polymorphic invocation if such exist as well as execute
 some common code if such is required.
 I tend to write the code similar to
-above even when there are no pre and post conditions to check and no common
+above even when there are no pre- and post-conditions to check and no common
 code to execute.
 Please don't be surprised when seeing such constructs throughout
 the book.